biocheming/watvina/README.md

 ## 1. IMPORTANT NOTES
 ### 1.1 Receptor and ligand(s) should be carefully prepared.
 KEEP ALL THE NON-POLAR AND POLAR HYDROGENS.
 ### 1.2 Minimize/Optimize the ligand carefully.
 Watvina calculates some torsion penalty.
-### 1.3 Hydroxy hydrogens are suggested to be flexible in docking.
+### 1.3 Hydroxy hydrogens which do not formed intra hydrogen bond in the receptor are suggested to be flexible.
+Another method is to change the OA and HD atom types to OW and HW respectively.

 ## 2 USAGE